zeke-02/tinfoil-node/README.md

 - WebAssembly support for enclave verification
 - Secure context (HTTPS or localhost) with WebCrypto SubtleCrypto (required by EHBP)

+> **Note**
+> The EHBP transport now accepts `http://` origins (for example when developing against a `localhost` proxy).
+Payloads remain HPKE-encrypted end to end, while TLS-only fallback logic continues to require HTTPS because it relies on certificate pinning.

 ## Verification helpers